Xiphiros/odin-rock-paper-scissors/README.md

 ## Built With

-Mention the technologies and tools you used to build the project:

 - **JavaScript**

 ## Setup and Installation

-Clone the repository and open index.html in your browser, or preferably open the [Github Pages](#) site.
+Clone the repository and open index.html in your browser, or preferably open the [Github Pages](https://github.com/Xiphiros/odin-rock-paper-scissors/) site.